The average ophthalmologist salary is $409,000, according to Medscape Ophthalmologist Compensation Report 2025.

 Practice a Subspeciality

-An ophthalmologist may find that they can charge more if they develop a niche or subspecialty, such as pediatrics or oculoplastics.
+You may find that you can charge more if you develop a niche or specialize in one of the subspecialties of ophthalmology, such as pediatrics or oculoplastics.

 The average ophthalmologist is considered a “comprehensive ophthalmologist.”